 These are the product location combinations that are improved by the second forecast.
 This means that there is a likelihood that the product locations that sort to the top of the monetized forecast error should be changed to the tested forecast method.
 This tells the demand planner where to focus their attention.

-Tests like this can be performed repeatedly, to make sure the best forecast is being applied to the product locations.
+Tests like this can be performed repeatedly to ensure the best forecast is being applied to the product locations.

-It is critical not to confuse performing a forecast at a level of aggregation by measuring the forecast at an aggregation.
-Measurement must be at the lowest level, or the level pertinent to supply planning.
+It is critical not to confuse performing a forecast at a level of aggregation by measuring the forecast.
+Measurement must be at the lowest level or the level pertinent to supply planning.
 The supply planning process is the “customer” of the supply chain forecasting process.